qualiatouch/qualiatouch-plugin/doc/depthcam.md

 Currently, the resulting signal is jittery and glitching, it needs further refining and corrections to be made smoother.

-The Kinect device must be plugged into the computer before starting VCV Rack ; and it shouldn't be unplugged until you remove the DepthCamSensor module from the rack.
+The Kinect device must be plugged into the computer before starting VCV Rack ; and it shouldn't be unplugged until you remove the DepthCamSensor module from the rack or close VCV Rack.

 ## Requirements